 - Serial numbers 4295 to 4330 manufactured 08/25/16 to 09/15/16.

 We regret any inconvenience, but safety is our primary concern.
 If you have any questions, please feel free to call.

-Operating Notes: Cotter Pin Inspection/Size: We recently increased the size of the cotter pin that secures the drive gear castle nut to the ignition shaft.
+Operating Notes: Cotter Pin Inspection/Size: (Circa 2014) We increased the size of the cotter pin that secures the drive gear castle nut to the ignition shaft.
 New pins are 5/64″, and as a reminder, the ends of the pins need to be secure to help prevent movement.
 Earlier pins have been in service for years, but we’ve have occasional reports of pins coming loose and/or breaking.
 So we recommend replacing pins at your earliest convenience, but not later than your next annual inspection.

 Operating Notes: FW V40 (and higher) starting 9/26/14: We’ve had occasional reports of units loosing their timing set point during startup.
 Firmware V40 adds safeguards to the stored timing index value.
 With normal/recommended starting procedures, previous firmware versions perform perfectly well.
 As such, V40 is not a mandatory upgrade.
 V40 adds protection against inadvertent (or intentional) departures from the recommended starting procedures, which is when anomalies have occurred.
 We encourage customers to review their hardware and/or start procedures as follows:

 Avoid starting your engine with your ignition in setup mode (when the LED is lit).
 Ignitions should be in run mode (un-ground the p-lead) before starting.
 Aircraft key switch controls follow proper sequencing automatically.
 Manual (toggle) switch systems, however, can be left in the OFF position (i.e. unit is in setup mode) during engine start – which is the condition you want to avoid.